Overview

-The first semester modules focus on core topic areas such as statistics, database design and programming, enabling you to gain insights into large multivariate datasets and apply your problem-solving abilities to explore business opportunities and challenges faced by data scientists when using business intelligence systems.
+The first semester modules focus on core topic areas such as business intelligence and analytics, data warehouse design, and big data applications, enabling you to gain insights into large multivariate datasets and apply your problem-solving abilities to explore business opportunities and challenges data scientists face when using business intelligence systems.

-In the second semester you will apply your technical knowledge and further progress your analytical expertise by focusing on specific data science subject areas such as big data, data mining and business intelligence.
+In the second semester, you will apply your technical knowledge and further progress your analytical expertise by focusing on specific data science subject areas such as data mining techniques and methods.
 You will also be encouraged to demonstrate your technical and analytical abilities in response to real-world problems during your final-semester individual project.

-Our graduates leave with sought-after skills for business intelligence and data mining roles within any field of data science.
-Opportunities also exist for further academic study towards a doctorate degree and a career in research.
+Our graduates will leave with sought-after skills for business intelligence and data mining roles within any field of data science.
+Opportunities also exist for further academic study towards a doctorate and a research career.

 Key features

-• Access dedicated computing laboratories, fully equipped with HP dual-boot and all-in-one computers and a high-performance file server.
+• Our dedicated computing laboratories fully equipped with HP dual-boot, all-in-one computers and a high-performance file server.

 • Applicants will typically hold an undergraduate degree with a minimum pass of 2:2 or equivalent overseas qualification.